sysdiglabs/terraform-provider-sysdig/website/docs/r/ip_filters_settings.md

 > **Warning**
 > This resource is global and is allowed to have only one instance per customer.
-> Please verify the IP ranges before enabling the feature, ensuring you include the IP range you are using.
-Failure to include your current IP range will block your access to Sysdig until you connect from an approved IP range.
+> Please verify that all IP ranges are created before enabling the feature.
+Failure to include your IP range will block your access to Sysdig until you connect from an approved IP range.

 The `sysdig_ip_filters_settings` behaves differently from normal resources, in that Terraform does not destroy this resource.
 On resource destruction, Terraform performs no actions in Sysdig.